BND Hamburger Icon

 What are IVR features to consider?

 When selecting an IVR system, look carefully at the kinds of features being offered.
-The IVR solution you choose must fit your company’s specific needs.
-Expect to find some of the following features on the market today.
+The IVR solution you choose must fit your company’s specific needs, and many IVR features aren’t necessary for new or small businesses.
+Expect to find some of the following features on the market today, and aim for a service tier with only the features you need — extras raise your costs.

 Cloud or on-site setup